brodybits/mbflow/README.md

 ## Simple web socket broadcast chat sample

 Serves a static HTTP file with a web socket chat client, and runs a web socket broadcast chat server.
+Also includes very simple, dumb connection counter and combiner components.

 Requires the following npm ws modules to be installed: `npm install fs` and `npm install ws`